 The reality is that flexible policies don’t match execution.
 Executives spend time crafting policies meant to be all-encompassing, but fail to follow through on support with training and proven practices at every level of the organization.
 As one hybrid-experienced leader shared, “we had a policy on paper that wasn’t very truthful to the power structure within the organization.”

 Regardless of preferences for co-located, hybrid, or fully remote, the group universally agreed that succeeding at effective and meaningful work all depends on how companies execute and follow through with ongoing support.

 Where do you net out?
 Is hybrid work the best or worst of both worlds?

-If your company is exploring hybrid teams and needs guidance in thinking through an arrangement that will work for your organization or needs support in following through, our team is ready to help.
+If your company is exploring hybrid work and needs guidance in thinking through an arrangement that will work for your organization or needs support in following through, our team is ready to help.